-See Contact Form 7 not Sending Emails which explains in more detail the main reasons for failed Contact Form 7 email deliveries and offers some possible solutions.
+See also Contact Form 7 not Sending Emails which explains in more detail the main reasons for failed Contact Form 7 email deliveries and offer some possible solutions.

-There are a couple measures you can use to convince recipient’s mail servers that your message is legitimate and should be delivered as addressed.
+There are also a couple of measures you can use to convince recipient’s mail servers that your message is legitimate and should be delivered as addressed.
 See WordPress Codex – http://codex.wordpress.org/FAQ_Troubleshooting#E-mailed_passwords_are_not_being_received

 Plugin or Theme Conflicts